hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Install *Text Generation Web UI*

-The [Local AI GitHub repo](https://github.com/mudler/LocalAI) can be cloned and the code can be built in the workstation.
-The built Local AI binary can be used as a tool to serve the downloaded LLM model with OpenAI  compatible API endpoint.
-There are also many other LLM serving framework and tools that run various LLM models and provide a way to interact with those models to generate text.
+There are many LLM serving framework and tools that support various LLM models and provide a way to interact with those models with OpenAI compatible API endpoints.